zordius/yfetch/README.md

 Why I need this?
 ----------------

-Check these daily use cases, you may need yfetch, or coding in the way just like yfetch.
+Check these daily use cases, you may use yfetch to make things simple, or just do the same task with more code.

 **Get Response body**
 <table>